NathanStanislavsky/KeyValueStore/README.md

 ### Thread Safety

-- **Shared Mutex:** Protects the `levels` data structure
+- **Lock-Free Reads via Snapshotting:** Reads (`get()`) capture an in-memory snapshot of candidate SSTables using `std::shared_ptr` reference counting.
+This allows the slow disk I/O (`SSTable::search`) to occur completely lock-free, preventing reads from blocking background compactions or memtable flushes.
-  - Shared lock: Multiple concurrent readers
+- **Double-Checked Locking for Flushes:** Concurrent `put()` operations use a dedicated `flush_mutex` and a double-checked locking pattern to ensure that only a single thread can trigger a WAL rotation and MemTable flush when the size threshold is reached, completely eliminating race conditions under heavy write loads.
-  - Exclusive lock: Single writer (compaction or flush)
+- **Shared Mutex:** Protects the `levels` array during ultra-fast, in-memory structural modifications.
-- **Active Compactions Tracking:** Prevents multiple threads from compacting the same level simultaneously
+- **Active Compactions Tracking:** Prevents multiple threads from compacting the same level simultaneously.
-- **Lock Minimization:** Heavy I/O operations (file reading/writing) happen without locks held
+- **Deferred File Deletion:** Files are only unlinked from the disk when their reference count drops to 0, ensuring that concurrent readers never encounter a missing file.

 ## Building and Running